A-Aragon/A-Aragon.github.io/content/publication/journal-article/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+publication: "Putative LysM Effectors Contribute to Fungal Lifestyle"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Fungal LysM effector proteins can dampen plant host–defence responses, protecting hyphae from plant chitinases, but little is known on these effectors from nonpathogenic fungal endophytes.
+We found four putative LysM effectors in the genome of the endophytic nematophagous fungus Pochonia chlamydosporia (Pc123).
+All four genes encoding putative LysM effectors are expressed constitutively by the fungus.
+Additionally, the gene encoding Lys1—the smallest one—is the most expressed in banana roots colonised by the fungus.
+Pc123 Lys1, 2 and 4 display high homology with those of other strains of the fungus and phylogenetically close entomopathogenic fungi.
+However, Pc123 Lys3 displays low homology with other fungi, but some similarities are found in saprophytes.
+This suggests evolutionary divergence in Pc123 LysM effectors.
+Additionally, molecular docking shows that the NAcGl binding sites of Pc123 Lys 2, 3 and 4 are adjacent to an alpha helix.
+Putative LysM effectors from fungal endophytes, such as Pc123, differ from those of plant pathogenic fungi.
+LysM motifs from endophytic fungi show clear conservation of cysteines in Positions 13, 51 and 63, unlike those of plant pathogens.
+LysM effectors could therefore be associated with the lifestyle of a fungus and give us a clue of how organisms could behave in different environments.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags:
+# tags:
-- Source Themes
+# - Source Themes
-featured: false
+# featured: false

 # links:
 # - name: ""